 BLOGS + COLUMNISTS

-The Latest on the proposed Atlantic Coast Pipeline (all times local):
+The Latest on the Republican effort to overhaul the tax system (all times local):